2019 Romanian referendum: Support and opposition

 In an interview for Antena 3, the then leader of the Social Democratic Party (PSD), Liviu Dragnea, stated that even though his party agrees with the referendum, there are many voices that say that the referendum is actually useless for the publicly expressed purpose and that it actually is a way for Klaus Iohannis to get involved in the electoral campaign so that he can help parties around him.
-A similar position was shown by the Alliance of Liberals and Democrats (ALDE), the junior partner in the coalition government, that announced its stance in a message on Facebook.
+A similar position was shown by the Alliance of Liberals and Democrats (ALDE), the former junior partner in the bygone PSD-ALDE coalition government between 2017 and 2019, that announced its stance in a message on Facebook.

 Results

 In order for the results to be valid, voter turnout was required to be above 30%, and the number of valid votes above 25% of the registered voters.
 Both thresholds were passed, validating the results.